Bursaries are are made available through the generosity of people who believe in Sage Hill.

 Born in Michigan, Sharon Drummond moved to Calgary in 1976 and lived there until her death in 2005.
 A gifted and dedicated writer, she published three books of poetry, Still the Rush, Into This Room, and Where It Began.
 Drummond also devoted time as a writing instructor, as an integral member of the Writers’ Guild of Alberta, and as a mother to her three daughters.
 Her daughter said, “ Her time at Sage Hill was so important to her; it changed her life,” which is why this bursary exists.

 SAGE HILL DIRECTOR’S BURSARIES

-Sage Hill Writing Experience Board of Directors is please to award bursaries ranging from $200 to full tuition of $1495.
-These are awarded to worthy participants in the Spring Colloquium who have demonstrated a real need.
+The Sage Hill Writing Experience Board of Directors is please to award bursaries to worthy participants in the Spring Colloquium who have demonstrated financial need.

 Summer Adult Experience

 W.O.
 MITCHELL BURSARY

 This bursary is awarded to a writer wishing to attend a Summer Workshop or Colloquium, offered by the Saskatoon Branch of the Canadian Women’s Press Club.
 Duties of the successful applicant may include light physical labour, clerking, and some money management.